ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vsan.hidden.md

 This is a Beta feature that requires special approval.
 Contact your IBM Sales representative if you are interested in getting access.
 {: beta}

-In this tutorial, a vSAN cluster is created using the local disks attached the bare metal servers.
+In this tutorial, a vSAN cluster is created using the local disks attached the 	{{site.data.keyword.bm_is_short}}.
 This phase is optional, if you use NFS.
 {: shortdesc}

 This tutorial is part of [series](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-bm-vmware#vpc-bm-vmware-objectives), and requires that you have completed the related tutorials in the presented order.
 {: important}

-You need to have a minimum of three bare metal servers with local SSDs.
-Make sure you provisioned your bare metal servers with a compatible [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile#bare-metal-servers-profile-list).
+You need to have a minimum of three {{site.data.keyword.bm_is_short}} with local SSDs.
+Make sure you provisioned your {{site.data.keyword.bm_is_short}} with a compatible [profile](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-profile#bare-metal-servers-profile-list).
 {: important}

 ## Objectives
 {: #vpc-bm-vmware-vsan-objectives}

-In this tutorial, you will create a vSAN cluster using the local disks attached the bare metal servers.
+In this tutorial, you will create a vSAN cluster using the local disks attached the {{site.data.keyword.bm_is_short}}.

 ![vSAN as a Datastore](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-VPC-vsan.svg "vSAN as a Datastore"){: caption="Figure 1. vSAN as a Datastore" caption-side="bottom"}